 Growing up in a small town in Central Newfoundland and moving to Kitchener/Waterloo was quite a change for Mike back in 2003.

 Mike has proven to be an asset for Rotor Services over the years, and Mike became a licensed AME in 2006.

 Mike has recently completed the R66 Canadian Field Maintenance Course and is now qualified to work on the R66 helicopter.

 Mike is also licensed on the R22/R44 Helicopter and Bell 206 Series Helicopters and has also completed the Bell 206 Component Overhaul course.

 Newfoundland will probably always be “home” to Mike, but he has settled very well living in Guelph, Ontario with his wife and young daughter.

-Upon graduation from Canadore College in 1995, Libor was hired by Rotor Services as an Apprentice.
+Graduating from Canadore College in the Fall of 2020, Adam was hired by Rotor Services in June of 2021 as an Apprentice.

-Jeff is continuing to work on his AME license working on the R22 and R44 Helicopters.
+Adam is working on his AME license working on the Bell 206 Series and the R22/R44/R66 Helicopters.